VCityTeam/UD-Graph/Transformations/XML-to-RDF/Readme.md

   citygml_3_mappings.json
 ```
 ## XSLT-based-transformations
-This is a similar approach based on XSLT to transform XML to RDF according to a given XML Schema file (as .xsd)
+This is a similar approach based on XSLT to transform XML to RDF according to a given XML Schema file (as .xsd).
+See the [readme](./XSLT-based-transformations/Readme.md) for more information.